flannelhead/blackstar/README.md

 cabal run -- --help
 ```

 Better images can be achieved by rendering larger than the target size and then scaling down (some antialiasing is achieved).
+This is called supersampling and is implemented in `blackstar`.
+It can be enabled by setting `supersampling` to true in the YAML config file &mdash; see `scenes/default-aa.yaml` for an example.

 ## Profiling
 Thanks to `stack`, profiling is incredibly easy.
 Rebuild `blackstar` by running